-Because of government-induced deterrents towards drivers to combat traffic congestion and air pollution, hiring a car is very expensive, but getting around Singapore is easy without one due to efficient, modern and inexpensive public transport.
+As a result of government-induced deterrents towards drivers to combat traffic congestion and air pollution, hiring a car is very expensive in SIngapore.
+However, getting around the city is easy without a car due to efficient, modern and inexpensive public transport.
 An extensive bus network and the reliable MRT train subway system are both cheap and user-friendly and service all parts of Singapore.
 Electronic ez-link passes cover trains and buses and save carrying loose change for fares as well as giving a slight discount on standard ticket prices.
 There is also a Tourist Day Ticket that is valid for 12 rides of any length.
 The city also has thousands of metered taxis, which are safe, air-conditioned and surprisingly affordable, driven by helpful and honest drivers.
 The only drawback is the long taxi queues during rush hour.
 There are services offered to travellers that include the Singapore Explorer shuttles, which stop at most tourist destinations, and the SIA Hop-on bus, which offers passes for unlimited rides for a day and is free for visitors who travelled to Singapore on Singapore Airlines.
+Many of the tourist attractions are situated close together and walking is a safe and pleasant option if you can handle the heat.

 Become our Singapore Travel Expert